 Once outside the city, the route takes you through White Hall and Lowndesboro until you reach the Capitol Building in Montgomery.

 The scenery is picturesque, with verdant trees and greenery along the way and historical markers which display information.

-Stop off at Lowndesboro Interpretive Centre mid-way into the journey to discover Civil Rights exhibits, Tent City, and information relating to the arduous journey from people who walked it.
+Stop off at Lowndesboro Interpretive Center mid-way into the journey to discover Civil Rights exhibits, Tent City, and information relating to the arduous journey from people who walked it.

 6. Old Cahawba Archaeological Park

 When you look at it today, it’s hard to believe that Cahawba once was Alabama’s state capital.